Ofir-G/Quiz-Trivia-Game/README.md

 - No backend, just use of local browser storage.

 ### Some features
-- User statistics in the home page
+- User statistics in the home page (highest score, total corret answers, total games played)
 - Highscores page
 - Help toolbox (50/50, pass, extra time)
+- When logged off, you can log back in using the same username

 ### Technologies / Libraries / frameworks used
 - HTML, CSS, Javascript (jQuery)